8r14z/coding-interview-prep/README.md

 - Find shortest path from s to x using and shortest path backwards from t to x

 ### 19. Dynamic Programming
-DP is name of optimization, likes finding minimum or maximum of something
+DP is name of optimization, likes finding minimum or maximum of something in sequence/string/array

 **1. Memorized DP algorithm**
 ```